Cambridge-ICCS/FTorch/examples/1_SimpleNet/README.md

 tensor([[0, 2, 4, 6, 8]])
 ```

-At this point we no longer require python, so can deactivate the virtual environment:
+At this point we no longer require Python, so can deactivate the virtual environment:
 ```
 deactivate
 ```

-To call the saved SimpleNet model from fortran we need to compile the `simplenet_infer`
+To call the saved SimpleNet model from Fortran we need to compile the `simplenet_infer`
 files.
 This can be done using the included `CMakeLists.txt` as follows:
 ```